no-go/C64key2bluetooth/README.md

 Again: it is a proof of concept and I did not spend to much brain power in it.
-For example: `keypressed and holding that key` and `ctrl, alt, alt+gr, F1..F12` are not implemented.
-I combination of that keys and `shift` did not work.. if I (or you) spend more time: there are easy solutions for it.
+For example: `keypressed and holding that key` and `ctrl, alt, alt+gr, F1..F12` are not complete implemented.
+A combination of that keys and `shift` did not work.. if I (or you) spend more time: there are easy solutions for it.

 ## keymap

+### todo: F3..F8, shift runstop, shift commodore, right shift

+I did not realy need the F keys. maybe usage as mouse.

+### todo: ctrl

+the ctrl will be implemented in commodore key with:

+  y,z,s,c,v,a,plus,minus

 ### Caps/Shift Lock switch